yzli90/loan-default-prediction-spline/README.md

 ## Results Summary
+The project evaluates predictive performance over LendingClub data from 2007 to 2018, testing across yearly train-test splits.

 - Spline-transformed features generally outperform raw features in both out-of-sample AUC and accuracy rate, demonstrating their ability to enhance the predictive performance of downstream models—especially when using a limited number of features.
 - By using a cubic spline basis with supervised logistic fitting, each feature is transformed into a scalar that encodes compressed nonlinear predictive information.
 - The effect of each transformed feature on the outcome remains interpretable, as the model's response curve can be directly visualized and understood in terms of estimated default probability.

 ## Future Extensions

-- To capture feature-level nonlinearity, one may apply cubic spline expansion directly to the original features within a logistic regression model.
+- One alternative is to expand all features using cubic splines and train a single logistic regression on the combined basis.
 	- However, this leads to a significantly higher-dimensional model, as the number of basis terms increases rapidly with the number of features.
 While this may offer a better in-sample fit, it often results in severe overfitting, especially when the number of samples is limited.
 	- In contrast, our supervised spline-logistic transformation produces scalar outputs that preserve interpretability, avoid unnecessary dimension inflation, and maintain robustness across time—without requiring the use of highly complex models.